Skip to main content

 Process Maps are created in the Modeler in the same way as Flows.
 From the Library tab, click the green Add Flow Model button then enter the name and description for the process.

-For details on how to create a Flow refer to our guide on Creating and Managing Flows.
+For details on how to create a Workflow refer to our guide on Creating and Managing Flows.

 Step Form Design